tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 $$

 A simplifying assumption is made here to ignore the order of states in one trajectory.
-(2) <strong>M-Step</strong>: This is the stage for doing meta-RL training with $\pi_\theta$.
+(2) **M-Step**: This is the stage for doing meta-RL training with $\pi_\theta$.
 The learned skill space is considered as a training task distribution.
 CARML is agnostic to the type of meta-RL algorithm for policy parameter updates.
 Given a trajectory $\tau$, it makes sense for the policy to maximize the mutual information between $\tau$ and $z$, $I(\tau;z) = H(\tau) - H(\tau \vert z)$, because:

 - maximizing $H(\tau)$ =&gt; diversity in the policy data space; expected to be large.